Benrobo/baaymax/readme.md

 # BaayMax 😎

+> Hey everyone, I wanted to let you all know that I have decided to archive the BaayMax repository.
+As many of you know, BaayMax is a tool for developers to generate intuitive, unique, and flexible portfolio sites.
+While it has been a useful tool for many of you, my schedule has become too busy to properly maintain it.
+However, I am not abandoning the project completely!
+I have plans to build a much more stable release and version of BaayMax that will not only be accessible for developers, but also for designers and non-developers.
+My goal is to create a product that is useful for a wider range of users and can be easily accessed and used by anyone.
+Thank you for your understanding and support as I work towards creating a better product.
+Stay tuned for updates on the new release of BaayMax!

 Generating of portfolio site just got easier.
 BaayMax a tool for developers which enables generating of `intuitive`, `unique`, `flexible` portfolio site ready for deployment.

 With just a command, your portfolio is ready.